mousumi-ish/Mars-Rovers/README.md

 Expected Output:
 1 3 N
 5 1 E

+Algorithm to solve MarsRovers project:

+Define the Plateau into matrix ex: 5X5 .
+Read the input of Rover position and direction ex:1,2 N .
+Read the input for Rover navigation ex: LMLMLMLMM .
+In a loop, read each character of rover navigation and find out the next position and direction by mapping the character to switch cases. for example: Rover position : 1,2,N 4.
+Direction of the movement : LMLMLMLMM a.
+L -> 1,2 W b.
+M -> 0,2 W c.
+L
+ -> 0,2 S d.
+M -> 0,1 S e.
+L -> 0,1 E f.
+M -> 1,1 E g.
+L -> 1,1 N h.
+M -> 1,2 N i.
+M -> 1,3 N

 Getting Started with Roman Numerals Kata: first clone the repository with the link, https://github.com/mousumi-ish/Mars-Rovers.git.